 The third and last test is the Winrar shrink test.
 This test is built into the software and measures the ability of the computer system to collapse as quickly as possible.
 The difference between default and default mode is 10.5 percent.
 Although not as big a difference as the other tests, but certainly respectable!

-Have we returned to the glittering days of a LGA775 resident when he was Overclock To the neighbor and to the grandfather because we felt they deserved a few dozen percent more performance? not exactly.
-The extra performance exists, as you can clearly see, but what is the sacrifice we need to make for it?
+Have we returned to the glittering days of a LGA775 resident when he was Overclock Also to the neighbor and grandpa because we felt they deserved a few tens of percent more performance? not exactly.
+The extra performance is there, as you can clearly see, but what is the sacrifice we need to make in order to receive it?

 First and foremost we will deal with ownership.
 At the time of writing, there is no really cheap motherboard that enables the speed of processors on it.
 Even among the only good and expensive Z170 boards were selected to get support.
 This is the least you can pay in Israel today on a motherboard that supports technology such as Asrok's Pro700.
 One of the reasons for this choice is the ability to appeal to a large clientele and give them the chance to compromise hardware.
 Today everyone is doing what is possible to reduce the amount of bad hardware.
 B-NVIDIA Set frequency limits to temperature, Intel blocks The fast, And motherboard manufacturers also do not want warehouses full of hardware malfunction because the user decided to go one step too far.

 Therefore, the LGA1151 slider is really for everyone.
 It is reserved for those who like the deal, who are willing to understand the risk, invest in equipment and get results.
 For everyone, there will be the speed with which I can take a motherboard in NIS 300, process 250 and cool in 50, and decide to add more 25 frequency to the processor.
 Technically, as long as you stay below the Core i7's highest power level, hardware will not have a physical problem to deal with the speed.
-The problem starts when you stretch the border with Processors Have high power and add a few dozen more watts - the motherboards are not designed to deal with it, and are not over-engineered to do so.
-Just for that, there are advanced motherboards like the Extreme6.
+The problem starts when you stretch the border with Processors Have high power consumption and add a few tens of watts to them - motherboards are not designed to handle this, nor are they over-engineered to do so.
+Just for that there are advanced motherboards like the Extreme6.

 In conclusion, I am generally happy about the decision to open the hurry to processors with locked products.
 I think the fun is fun, and the improvement in performance is not bad at all.
 It is preferable that the possibility exists under certain limitations rather than merely existing.
 Will a wider range of motherboards offer support?
 We will know this later this year with the launch of Processors More.

-For those who already have the tools, they also want to experiment with the multiplicative lifting of multiples in each processor - you are also welcome to share your results with us.
-Wish you all The fast Safe and stable.
+For those who already have the tools, they also want to experience speed-free multiplication in any processor - you are also welcome to share your results with us.
+I wish you The fast Safe and stable.